Kainat-N/FR_Datasets/README.md

-# Moving Haar Learning Rate Scheduler for Large-scale Face Recognition Training with One GPU
+# FastFace: Fast-converging Scheduler for Large-scale Face Recognition Training with One GPU

-Moving Haar Learning Rate (MHLR) scheduler is a learning rate scheduler dedicated to large-scale face recognition training with 1xGPU.
+FastFace is a learning rate scheduler dedicated to large-scale face recognition training with 1xGPU.
 It is able to accelerate the model to 1/4 of its original training time without sacrificing more than 1% accuracy.
-For example, on the dataset WebFace12M containing more than 12M face images with 0.6M identities, MHLR only requires 30 hours to train the model ResNet100.
-With MHLR, scholars lacking expensive hardware resources and massive computing power can also do large-scale face recognition research now.
+For example, on the dataset WebFace12M containing more than 12M face images with 0.6M identities, FastFace only requires 30 hours to train the model ResNet100.
+With FastFace, scholars lacking expensive hardware resources and massive computing power can also do large-scale face recognition research now.

 ## Acknowledgement

 We would like to express our sincere thanks to InsightFace<sup>1</sup>.
-MHLR is modified and developed based on arcface_pytorch<sup>2</sup> in InsightFace.
+FastFace is modified and developed based on arcface_pytorch<sup>2</sup> in InsightFace.
 Hereby, we advocate more people to develop such reproducible source code in order to stimulate more future works in the face recognition direction.

 <div id="insightface_paper"></div>